 Churchwarden and choir member, Peter Stretton recently commissioned a new motet for the choir, in memory of his wife Lis, from musician and composer Kieran Fitzsimons.
 Lis was particularly fond of settings of the Ave Verum – a 14th century communion hymn for the Feast of Corpus Christi, and Peter asked Kieran for a setting of this text.
 The delightful result for four part choir and organ was given its premiere at the Parish Communion on Pentecost 2019 followed ten days later by a performance at the choral eucharist on the Feast of Corpus Christi.
 Here is this performance, given by St Robert’s choir.

-On Ash Wednesday (March 6th, 2019) there was a special Choral Eucharist with Imposition of the Ashes.
-The setting was a new Missa Brevis – ‘Forty Days and Forty Nights’, written for Lent by Nicholas Hare.
+On Ash Wednesday (February 26th, 2020) there will be a special Choral Eucharist with Imposition of the Ashes.
+As in 2019, we will be using the Missa Brevis setting – ‘Forty Days and Forty Nights’, written for Lent by Nicholas Hare in 2019.
 It is a ‘parody’ Mass based on the Lent hymn of the same name (to the old German Chorale tune ‘Auf der Teife’) and in a late-sixteenth century style reminiscent of William Byrd, whose Agnus Dei from the ‘Mass in Four voices’ is explicitly quoted.

 Our Passiontide Choral devotion on Palm Sunday, April 14th, 2019, took the form of the sequence ‘The Way of the Cross’ which included readings and seasonal hymns for the congregation.

 NORTHERN CATHEDRAL SINGERS (NCS)

-If you enjoy attending Choral Evensong….or listening to it on Wednesdays/Sundays on Radio 3….you might like to know that the NCS will next be singing Choral Evensong in Durham Cathedral at 5.15pm on Saturday, February 15th, the first evensong in their 2020 programme.
+If you enjoy attending Choral Evensong….or listening to it on Wednesdays/Sundays on Radio 3….you might like to know that the NCS will next be singing Choral Evensong in Wakefield Cathedral at 3.30pm on Saturday, March 28th, the first evensong in their 2020 programme.
 You would be very welcome to come and join us in worship on that occasion.
-Currently, five members of St Robert’s Choir are members of this group: Lyndsey Durant & Christine Ward-Campbell (sopranos), Sarah Paynes & Mary Ward-Campbell (altos) and Iain Ward-Campbell (bass)
+Currently, four members of St Robert’s Choir are members of this group: Lyndsey Durant & Christine Ward-Campbell (sopranos), Sarah Paynes (alto) and Iain Ward-Campbell (bass)

 To give you an idea of the venues attended, here is the NCS programme for the first half of 2020.

 |NCS 2020 - programme of visits|